1. Home

 How Solar Panels Generate Electricity

-Solar panels are made of silicon, which is the same element that beach sand is composed of.
+Solar panels are made of silicon, just like beach sand.
 When sunlight interacts with the silicon cells in solar panels, electrons are set into motion, initiating the flow of electric current through a process known as the photovoltaic (PV) effect.
-Solar panels generate direct current (DC) energy, and an inverter converts that energy into alternating current (AC) energy that can be used in your home.
+Solar panels generate direct current (DC) electricity, and an inverter converts that energy into alternating current (AC) electricity that can be used in your home.

-To answer the question, “How do solar panels work to generate electricity?” we have to understand the difference between a solar cell, a solar panel, and a solar array.
+To answer, “How do solar panels generate electricity?” you have to understand the differences between a solar cell, a solar panel, and a solar array.

-A typical solar cell is made up of layers of silicon that are either monocrystalline (made from a single crystal of silicon) or polycrystalline (many silicon fragments melted together).
-These solar calls are combined into solar panels (sometimes called solar modules) by putting them on a backing sheet with a protective glass layer on top, which is then surrounded by a metal frame, with wiring running throughout for the electric current to flow through.
+A typical solar cell is made up of layers of silicon.
+Solar cells are combined into solar panels by putting them on a backing sheet with a protective glass layer on top, which is then surrounded by a metal frame, with wiring running throughout for the electric current to flow through.
 Solar panels are then installed together in groups to form a solar array.

 The silicon crystals used in solar panels contain impurities (introduced through a process called doping) that increase the conductive properties of the material.
-Like sunlight, silicon is an abundant resource that is actually the second most abundant element on Earth, behind only oxygen.
+Like sunlight, silicon is an abundant resource — the second most abundant element on Earth, behind only oxygen.

 What is the photovoltaic effect?

-It’s hard to talk about how solar panels work without taking about the photovoltaic effect, a characteristic of some materials, like silicon, that allows them to generate electricity when exposed to sunlight.
-The photovoltaic effect was first discovered by Edmond Becquerel in 1839, and is the basis for all solar power technology.
+The PV effect is a characteristic of some materials, like silicon, that allows them to generate electricity when exposed to sunlight.
+The PV effect was first discovered by Edmond Becquerel in 1839.

-So how do solar pv panels work?
-When the silicon in solar pv panels is exposed to the sun’s radiation, the photovoltaic effect means that electrons within that silicon material will begin to move.
-Electricity is the movement or interaction of electrons, so when the electrons in the silicon are moved by the sun’s energy, they are creating electricity.
+When the silicon in solar panels is exposed to the sun’s radiation, the PV effect means electrons within the silicon material begin to move.
+Electricity is the movement or interaction of electrons, so when the electrons in the silicon are moving, they are creating electricity.

-If you’re asking yourself, “How do solar panels work for your home?” then you’re probably also wondering about how much power solar panels generate, since the electricity that solar generates is what you need to power your home.
-Individual solar panels or solar modules are often grouped together to form a solar grid or solar array, allowing you to capture and harness large amounts of energy for your needs.
-Because solar panels typically work together as a group, there are two ways to answer this question:
+Individual solar panels are often grouped together to form a solar grid or array, allowing you to capture and harness large amounts of energy for your needs.
+Because of that, there are two ways to answer this question.

 How much power does one solar panel generate?

-Solar panels are rated on the amount of direct current energy (DC energy, measured in Watts) they produce under standard test conditions.
-The amount of energy a solar panel can produce is referred to as the panel’s wattage, capacity, or power output.
-In addition to energy generation, solar panels are also rated on energy efficiency, which measures their power output relative to the panel size.
+Solar panels are rated on the amount of direct current energy (DC energy, measured in watts) they produce under standard test conditions.
+The amount of energy a solar panel can produce is called the panel’s wattage, capacity, or power output.
+In addition to energy generation, solar panels are rated on energy efficiency, which measures power output relative to their size.

 See how much you can save by going solar with Palmetto